- The Catholic University of America: MA in Theatre History and Criticism, 2008

 - Plans and facilitates arts-based preschool and mixed-age primary lessons, focusing on visual art, creative drama, music, and movement in a Reggio-Emilia inspired space

 - Collaborates with co-teachers to ensure that classes are well-rounded and varied, reaching the whole child.

-- Teaches yoga classes, including Storytime Yoga (for toddlers and their caregivers) & Artful Yoga (for 5-7 year olds), and integrates yoga into the preschool curriculum
+- Teaches yoga classes, including Storytime Yoga (for toddlers and their caregivers) & Artful Yoga (for 5-7 year olds), and integrates yoga into the preschool and primary curricula

 - Acted as Arts Integration Specialist, collaborating with teachers on creating and facilitating lessons that bring the arts to core curriculum, for students in preschool and elementary school.

 - Preschool lessons in SY 2016-17 have included: Moving Through a City, Enchanted Forest Scavenger Hunt, Creating a Weather Report, What Do the Three Bears Do All Day, Snowga Yoga, multiple open-ended studio art projects.

 - Elementary lessons in SY 2016-17 have included: World Music, Comparing Myths and Fables, Metaphorical Me, Soundscape for Non-Fiction Details, Algebraic Thinking Through Dance, Shapes with Mondrian, The Great Geometry Sing-Off

 - Facilitated a DBT/Theater class at Scarlett Middle School, using improvisation and scripted dialogue to teach coping skills to students with behavioral difficulties.

 - "Mixed-up Fairytales" camp for students aged 5-11, summers 2015 & 2016.